 Field-hunting tip

-Look in evaporite deposits country — that is the host setting where tachyhydrite typically forms.
+Look in evaporite deposits country, the host setting where tachyhydrite typically forms.
 If you start seeing halite, sylvite, carnallite in float, you are in the right ground.
 Field specimens usually show a massive, granular, or rarely as indistinct crystals habit, so train your eye for that shape before scanning the outcrop.